npm-wharf/kickerd/README.md

  * warn when no value was found for a key from etcd, environment or default
  * provide security (SSL, auth) options for etcd

+## So Why Not Confd?

+ * It's design is based around manging multiple services on a system
+ * It errors when keys are missing from a back-end instead of falling back (as advertised)
+ * It's watch-mode has serious CPU/Memory overhead problems which multiply when run per container
+ * It appears to be abandonware :(

+ For my use case, the first 3 generate a lot of additional work.
+I built a work around for the first, but the other two require me to maintain a separate fork of something that's not an ideal fit to begin with.

 [travis-url]: https://travis-ci.org/arobson/kickerd
 [travis-image]: https://travis-ci.org/arobson/kickerd.svg?branch=master